code-for-canada/django-nginx-reactjs-docker/docs/PULL_REQUEST_TEMPLATE.md

 # Checklist

-Applicable for all code changes.

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new compiler warnings
-- [ ] My changes generate no new accessibility errors and/or warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have researched WCAG2.1 accessibility standards and met them in this PR (can be navigated using a keyboard)
 - [ ] My changes look good on IE 11+ and Chrome